CorePoint-Generations/ProtoSRV/README.md

   *Information:*

-  ProtoSRV is a software that allows users to run shell commands through a host that supports ProtoMRC or LuminMRC
+  ProtoSRV is a software that allows users to run shell commands through a host that supports ProtoMRC or LuminMRC.
+This is still WIP which means that there is still work to be done on this software so you may expect some major or minor bugs that occur.

   ## Table of Contents
   * [Installation](#installation)